Main Content

 Byte Order

 When configuring a Modbus client you must match the byte order and word order with that of the Modbus server.
-To know these details about Modbus server, see vendor documentation.
+Refer to the vendor documentation to know these details about the Modbus server.

 Modbus Addresses

-Some vendors include an extra digit in addresses that gets dropped.
-For example 43233 is really address 3233.
-Devices are usually represented by a four-digit address, and some vendors use a 5th digit to represent the type of target, for example, coils.
-So you may need to adjust an address to account for this if your device vendor does that.
+Some vendors include an extra digit in addresses.
+Devices are usually represented by a four-digit address, and some vendors use a fifth digit to represent the type of target.
+The target can be coils, holding registers, or input registers.
+Each target is represented with a unique number.
+If your device vendor uses a five-digit representation, you may need to adjust the address accordingly.

-The Modbus functions use 1-based addressing, not 0-based addressing like Modbus uses.
-The toolbox subtracts 1 from any addresses that are passed in via the address parameters in the read and write functions.
+The Modbus functions in Industrial Communication Toolbox use 1-based addressing whereas Modbus uses 0-based addressing.
+The toolbox subtracts 1 from any addresses that you pass in via the address parameters in the read and write functions.